nauam/Courses/docs/learning/howto/pagerduty-notification.md

 ## Configuring PagerDuty
 >(Same Steps for Community and Enterprise)

-A fundamental requirement is the PagerDuty integration key, which connects the QW Control integration with a PagerDuty Service.
+A fundamental requirement is the PagerDuty integration key, which connects the Rundeck integration with a PagerDuty Service.
 To locate and copy it follow these steps:

 1. Log in to PagerDuty.
 1. Go to the Services menu click the button to create a New Service.